OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     > [!IMPORTANT]
     > The value of "actions.id" must exactly match the first parameter of the call to `Office.actions.associate` in the function file.

 1. Set the other properties and subproperties of the runtime object as shown in the following completed example of a runtime object.
+The "type" and "lifetime" properties are required and they always have the values shown in Outlook add-ins, which is the only host that currently supports the unified manifest.

     ```json
     "runtimes": [